PixelCyber/Thor/README.md

 ### Summary

+- Decoding all HTTPS traffices without any hosts configuration
 - Sniff HTTP traffic on other device in same LAN with Thor WiFi proxy
-- Filtering packets by flexible rules
+- Filtering records by flexible rules: block hosts, etc...
 - HTTP body auto decoding to preview
-- Sniffer packets export as .har or .p4thor
+- Records export as .har or .p4thor
 - Even iOS9 was supported with high performance